Yoga Tips, Mental Health

 The Deeper Connection

-You don’t need expensive equipment, special training, or hours of free time to start your meditation flower track practice.
+You don’t need expensive equipment, special training, or hours of free time to start this practice.
 All you need is:

 • A flower that speaks to you